rubyconfig/config/README.md

 You can now edit them to adjust to your needs.

-> Note: By default, the config environment will match the Rails environment (Rails.env).
-This can be changed by setting the ```config.environment``` in the config file.
+> Note: By default, the config environment will match the Rails environment (`Rails.env`).
+This can be changed by setting `config.environment`.

 ### Installing on Padrino